Dark Horse (Katy Perry song): Live performances

 "Dark Horse" was first performed at the iHeartRadio Music Festival in Las Vegas on September 20, 2013.
 It was later performed at the iTunes Festival in London.
 Perry also performed the song with Juicy J at the We Can Survive event at the Hollywood Bowl on October 23.
 Perry also performed "Dark Horse" on The Voice of Germany on December 13, 2013.
 Perry and Juicy J performed the song at the 56th Annual Grammy Awards on January 26, 2014.
 The "dark and mysterious" performance featured a "haunted forest" design with animatronic horses, broomstick pole dances, and a controlled fire.
 The singer also performed the song at the 2014 BRIT Awards and the performance featured a neon-colored Egyptian theme, like the music video.

-Dark Horse was featured on Prismatic World Tour (2014–2015), Witness: The Tour (2017–2018) and is going to be on The Lifetimes Tour (2025).

 On February 1, 2015, the song was performed by Perry during the Super Bowl XLIX halftime show, where she was on a chessboard, with her dancers as chess pieces.
 It is regarded as the most technical performance in her halftime set.

+On January 17, 2026, Perry performed "Dark Horse" on Joy Awards 2026 that took place in Saudi Arabia alongside Firework and Roar.

-Usage in media
+Use in media

 The song is used as the theme music for The Face Vietnam season 3.